dxatscale/sfpowerscripts/packages/sfpowerscripts-cli/README.md

 We recommend using the sfpowerscripts docker image to avoid breakages in your CI/CD pipelines due to updates in sfpowerscripts or any of its dependencies such as the SFDX CLI.

 #### Build Instructions
 To build sfpowerscripts execute the following on the terminal:
 ```
 npm i -g lerna #Install Lerna Globally
-cd <sfpowerscrips directory> # Navigate to the checked out directory
+cd <sfpowerscripts directory> # Navigate to the checked out directory
 npm i
 lerna run build
 ```